tsdev/spinw/docs/pages/spinw/spinw.optmagsteep.md

 : Minimum change of the magnetic moment when the algorithm stops.

 `saveAll`
-: Save moment directions for every loop, default is false.
+: Save moment directions for every loop, default value is false.

 `Hmin`
 : Minimum field value on the spin that moves the spin.
 If the